-Other picture presets included in the LG 32GK650F-B include Photo, Reader (optimized for document viewing), Cinema, and Color Weakness (for users who have difficulties distinguishing between red and green colors).
-You also have settings for Brightness, Contrast, Sharpness, and Color Temperature, as well as adjust Black Level, Red green, and Blue intensity levels.
+Other picture presets included in the 31.5 LG 32GK650F include Photo, Reader (optimized for document viewing), Cinema, and Color Weakness (for users who have difficulties distinguishing between red and green colors).
+You also have settings for Brightness, Contrast, Sharpness, and Color Temperature, as well as adjust Black Level, Red-green, and Blue intensity levels.

-The 32GK650F-B performs very solidly on modern games.
-You’ll notice very little motion blur and no obvious screen tearing on modern games like Crysis 3 (PC) and even Grand Theft Auto V (playstation).
+The 31.5 LG 32GK650F performs solidly in modern games.
+You’ll notice very little motion blur and no obvious screen tearing on modern games like Crysis 3 (PC) and even Grand Theft Auto V (PlayStation) at a steady frame rate for as long as your graphic card can push a string signal.
 If you experience minor blurs during gameplay, enabling Motion Blur Reduction settings eliminates the blurring.
 Also, with FreeSync enabled, games look much smoother, and image detail is simply enhanced, with colors appearing rich and well saturated.

 Out-of-the-box color accuracy is good, but not ideal.
 On chromaticity tests, red and blue colors are closely aligned with their ideal CIE color coordinates, but green is slightly outside its ideal zone.
 As mentioned earlier, the monitor’s colors appear well saturated and there isn’t evidence of tinting, so the skewed greens will likely go unnoticed during gameplay.

 Input lag (the time it takes for a monitor to react to a controller command) comes in a fairly short 10.1 milliseconds, which is not quite as short as our Top Pick, the BenQ XL2430T (9.4 milliseconds), but way better than the AOC U2879F (29.7 milliseconds).